 In order to construct our AGN catalogues, we start from the unWISE catalogue \citep{schlafly19}, which is based on the images from the WISE survey \citep{wright10}, and cross-match it with version 7.7b of the Milliquas catalogue \citep{flesch21}.
 This Milliquas catalogue puts together all quasars from publications until October 2022, and contains a total of 2,970,254 objects.
 The cross-match is performed to associate a spectroscopic redshift measurement to as many unWISE objects as possible.
 We then select the objects with redshift estimates of $z\leq0.3$.
 The reason in favour of restricting our analysis to $z\leq0.3$ is that the constraining power of our approach scales linearly with the completeness of the AGN catalogue that is used, and this redshift cut allows us to have an AGN completeness $\gtrsim 0.5$.

 We then use the flux in the W1 band of the WISE survey to calculate the bolometric luminosity of every object and select only the ones brighter than the luminosity threshold that characterizes each of the three catalogues we create.
 These thresholds are $10^{45}\,{\rm erg\,s}^{-1}$, $10^{45.5}\,{\rm erg\,s}^{-1}$, and $10^{46}\,{\rm erg\,s}^{-1}$.
 Finally, we perform a color selection.
 We select objects with ${\rm mag(W1)-mag(W2)}\geq 0.8$, where ${\rm mag(W1)}$ is the magnitude in the W1 band and ${\rm mag(W2)}$ is the magnitude in the W2 band.
-This is done to select only objects that have a high chance of being AGN, based on their features related to thermal emission from hot dust, filtering out any contribution from the host galaxy to the AGN luminosity \citep{assef13}.
+This is done to select objects based on their features related to thermal emission from hot dust, filtering out any contribution from the host galaxy to the AGN luminosity \citep{assef13}.